p0358/autopxls/README.md

 >**WARNING: It was just announced that using scripts on pxls.space may result in ban, so use at your own risk!**

+>If you want to get the working script, you can query me at IRC (`/server irc.pirc.pl` or http://pirc.pl/bramka_iframe/pxls) or go into channel #pxls and mention me.

 ## Options
 You can tweak the script's behaviour using options.
 Append the option text into URL after the `#`, script checks if it contains the string.
 Alternatively you can set options like `document.optionname = true;`.
 They can be applied at any time while the script is running.
 List of available options: